theandrewliu/OverRated/docs/journals/yesenia-ramirez.md

 Today, I had more practice with SQL and debugging.
 I am getting a better understanding and feeling more comfortable with FastAPI and able to debug with a lot of print statements!

+## June 8, 2022
+* Random filtered profile for the Connections page Today, Andrew and I worked on the random profile function, which will show a random profile to the user that fits its preferences and the preferences of the targeted user match the current user.
+We began by pseudocoding our thoughts and then implemented each cursor.execute one by one.
+We were not able to figure out how to do this while joining tables since we needed every table in our database.
+We needed to access the Matches, Liked, Profile, and Interested table to be able to filter for our connections page.

+We accomplished this by:
+1. Creating an Exclusion list, which contains the ids of profiles that we do not want to see in our Connections page.
+    - our id
+    - profiles we have matched with
+    - profiles we have already liked or disliked

+2. Creating a Possible Connections list, which contains the ids of profiles that we might possibly want to see in our Connections page.
+With each cursor execute, this list will get smaller and smaller as we continue to filter.
+    - We created a list of the current user's gender preferences
+    - We filtered the profile ids where the targeted user's gender had to be in the current user's gender preferences AND if they are not in the exclusion list
+    - We filtered the profile ids where the current user's gender had to be in the targeted user's gender preferences.

+After all this filtering, it returned a list of profile ids, where the current user and targeted user could form a possible connection.

+3. We then returned a detail page of a profile that is in the list we created and it would be randomized.

+Today, I learned about how to use a list as the placeholder for %s in the WHERE clause.
+I'm not exactly sure how it works, since %s only takes in strings and I can't seem to find any documentation about it.
+But when we added any(%s), then it was able to accept the list to be entered as the %s.

+"It is a formatted string, where %s is a placeholder."